sudharsanmaran/signal_generation/tradesheet/document.md

 - **Lot Size and Strike Price**: Dynamically calculates lot size and strike price based on expiry data and market signals.
 - **Cash Price and Premium Adjustment**: Tracks cash price movements and adjusts strike price based on premiums if applicable.
 - **Data Filtering**: Reads missing data for the relevant trading dates and applies it to the segment DataFrame.
-- **Hedging and Premium Logic**: Implements optional logic to handle hedging and strike-based premium adjustments.
+- **Premium Logic**: Implements optional logic to handle strike-based premium adjustments.
 - **Rollover Logic**: Supports rolling over positions to the next expiry, incrementing expiry numbers, and adjusting entry/exit points accordingly.

 ### FUTURE: